 A business loan proposal is a proposal prepared by the person or business seeking a business loan and is presented to the potential lender of the loan.
-A business loan may be sought if a new business is to be started or if funds are required for the continuation or expansion of the on-going business.
-The lender could be a bank, institution, company or an individual; the lender can be small or big.
+A business loan may be sought if a new business is to be started or if funds are required for the continuation or expansion of the ongoing business.
+The lender could be a bank, institution, company, or individual; the lender can be small or big.

 Usually, it is not easy to meet the financial requirements of a new or even an existing business which is why business loans are often sought by companies or individuals.
 For this purpose of seeking a business loan, a proposal is prepared that includes all the relevant details for the lender.
 This proposal can be utilized by the borrower to market itself and make the deal mutually beneficial with higher chances of acceptance.

 The details that are required to be included in the proposal depend on the needs and demands of the lender as well as whether the loan is being sought for a new or existing business.
 However, they generally included details are:

 The business loan proposal is a critical document as it lays the basis for the approval or rejection of the loan.
 Therefore, it has to be prepared carefully and thoroughly.
 Some of the considerations, while putting it together, are:

 If a lender accepts the proposal, the lender and borrower would get into a legally binding agreement.
 The business loan would be granted and the borrower must make the repayments as agreed on in the deal.
 On the other hand, if the potential lender does not approve the proposal, the borrower would have to seek his business loan from some other lender.
 In addition, the total amount of the business loan, if large, can be divided into proportions and sought separately from different lenders.

 [Name of Company]

 [Address of Company]